Posted by: Patient Advocate Summer Katz, M.A., NCC, LMHC

 What are you doing to engage with your family?
 How do your efforts enhance your relationships?

-I’d like to hear your thoughts in the comment section below, or please consider joining our CF Connections Virtual Support Group held online the first Thursday of each month from 12:00 p.m. until 1:00 p.m. at www.groupbox.com.
-Just send me an email to firstname.lastname@example.org and I’d be happy to give you more information and help you get started.
+I’d like to hear your thoughts in the comment section below, or please consider joining our CF Connections Virtual Support Group once each month from 11:00 a.m. to 12:00 pm EST at https://www.facebook.com/groups/CFConnections/.
+Just send an email to email@example.com and I’d be happy to give you more information and help you get started.

 Here are a few specific resources to encourage healthy coping for the family: